×

 Read books and take time to reflect!
 Social media makes us restless and unfocused.
 With a tiny attention span, we cannot develop wisdom.
 Let's start training our brains today!

-Practical wisdom, according to Aristotle, is related to moderation.
-We often need to find the golden mean and not go too far in either direction.
+Practical wisdom, according to Aristotle, is related to moderation and self-control.
+It is often necessary to find the golden mean and not go too far in either direction.
 In decision-making situations, it is important not to overreact or underreact.

 Sometimes we need to take a clear stand on an issue.
 But very often we have to find the right balance between two opposing poles.
 For example: